Newtown (NSW)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Newtown has 50 active public transport stops, offering a mix of train and bus services.
+Transport analysis indicates 49 active public transport stops in Newtown, offering a mix of train and bus services.
 These stops are served by 26 individual routes, collectively facilitating 13,600 weekly passenger trips.
-Transport accessibility is rated excellent, with residents located an average of 145 meters from the nearest stop.
+Transport accessibility is rated as excellent, with residents typically located 145 meters from the nearest stop.
+As predominantly residential, most residents commute outward.
+Car remains the primary mode at 42%, followed by walking at 20% and train at 19%.
+Vehicle ownership averages 0.4 per dwelling, below regional average.

-Service frequency averages 1,942 trips per day across all routes, equating to approximately 272 weekly trips per individual stop.
+According to the 2021 Census, a high 62.4% of residents work from home, potentially influenced by COVID-19 conditions.
+Service frequency averages 1,942 trips daily across all routes, equating to approximately 277 weekly trips per individual stop.

 Frequently Asked Questions - Transport